garethltm/obsibrain/ACCTG151G - Financial Literacy/Financial Literacy.md

 ### Elements
 1. basic numeracy skills
-	- the ability of calculates the r
+	- the ability to calculate the rates of return on investments, the interest rate on debt and basic arithmetic ability
+>		#Example